Device Portal for Windows Desktop

 You can enable Device Portal in the For developers section of Settings.
 When you enable it, you must also create a corresponding username and password.
 Do not use your Microsoft account or other Windows credentials.

 Once Device Portal is enabled, you will see web links at the bottom of the section.
 Take note of the port number appended to the end of the listed URLs: this number is randomly generated when Device Portal is enabled but should remain consistent between reboots of the desktop.
-If you'd like to set the port numbers manually so that they remain permanent, see Setting port numbers.

 These links offer two ways to connect to Device Portal: over the local network (including VPN) or through the local host.